- In Russia, the government headed by Tsar Nicholas II was very oppressive. The common people began to hate him.

 (iii) Peace for all, in particular to soldiers who were suffering heavy losses on the front.

 (iv) Equal status was to be granted to all non-Russian nationalities living in the Russian territories.

-The uprising began on 24 October.
-Military men loyal to the government seized the buildings of two Bolshevik newspaper and the Military Revolutionary Committee order its supporters to seize government offices and arrest ministers.
+- The uprising began on 24 October.
+Military men loyal to the government seized the buildings of two Bolshevik newspapers and the Military Revolutionary Committee order its supporters to seize government offices and arrest ministers.
 The ship Aurora shelled Winter Place.

 Congress of Soviets met on the day after the October Revolution and issued a proclamation.